survivejs/webpack-book/manuscript/building_with_webpack/07_analyzing_build_statistics.md

 }
 ```

-We also need to make sure we use the correct configuration in this case:
+This is the basic setup you'll need regardless of your Webpack configuration.

+To adapt the tutorial configuration to work with the new npm script, we'll want to make sure it evaluates the build output.
+That gives realistic results to us.
+Adjust the configuration as follows:

 **webpack.config.js**